vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/virtual-tpm/README.md

 ### What is the configuration parameter to control the default behavior of vTPM cloning?

-The vCenter Server parameter vpxd.clone.tpmProvisionPolicy can be set to "copy" or "replace" to control the default behavior when cloning virtual machines with vTPMs.
+The vCenter parameter vpxd.clone.tpmProvisionPolicy can be set to "copy" or "replace" to control the default behavior when cloning virtual machines with vTPMs.

 ### Do VMware Workspace ONE, VMware Horizon, and Citrix virtual desktop products support vTPM?